frob/frob.github.com/content/posts/2015-09-18-modern-drupal7-site-building-tools.md

 ```bash
 drush en context views eva block_class field_formatter_class fences elements viewfield entity_view_mode node_class ds skinr less bootstrap bootstrap_library jquery_update ember ember_support menu_attributes field_group speedboxes title bean
 ```
-If you do not what to have to confirm over and over again, then you will probably want to pass the ```-y``` flag to the drush command.
+If you do not want to have to confirm over and over again, then you will probably want to pass the ```-y``` flag to the drush command.

 Play with these modules before installing on production. :P